€57,48 €47,50 excl. VAT

 General information

-X-Linked Myotubular Myopathy (XLMTM) in the Rottweiler is a recently-discovered variant of a severe muscle disorder that often requires euthanasia.
-This variant, caused by an X-linked recessive mutation to the gene MTM1, has as of yet only been observed in Australian Rottweilers.
+X-Linked Myotubular Myopathy (XLMTM) in Rottweilers is a severe muscle disorder that often requires euthanasia.
+This variant, caused by an X-linked recessive mutation to the gene MTM1, has as of yet (2025) only been observed in Australian Rottweilers.
 Related variants have been observed in the Labrador Retriever and the Boykin Spaniel.

 Clinical features